 Beneficial they may be, spiders are also pests that many are afraid of or would really rather not run into regularly.
 Spiders are arachnids, with each species varying by looks and where they prefer to live.
 All spiders have eight legs, two body parts, and lack wings and antennae.

-In our area, examples of spiders that make themselves at home in our yards and homes include house spiders, black widow spiders, and daddy longlegs.
+In the Pasadena area, examples of spiders that make themselves at home in our yards and homes include house spiders, black widow spiders, and daddy longlegs.

 Are spiders dangerous?